SirusCodes/Heartry-Native/README.md

 # Heartry
 ### ***Poems are written from heart.***
 ![](https://img.shields.io/github/license/SirusCodes/Heartry)

+This app is build to facilitate poets to save their poems and synchronize them so their beautiful creations live longer and at their finger tips.

 ## Features
  - Online sync
  - Share modifier (it will automatically add *title\* and append your name at the end)